Dextra Group | Reliable Connections

 New Bay Bridge of San Francisco

-The New Bay Bridge is a large civil engineering project taking place between the years 2002 and 2013.
-The aim of the project was to replace two segments of the Bay Bridge vulnerable to eathquakes by a new structure designed to withstand seismic efforts.
+The New Bay Bridge was a large civil engineering project undertaken between 2002 and 2013.
+The aim of the project was to replace two segments of the Bay Bridge that were vulnerable to earthquakes with a new structure designed to withstand seismic forces.

-For that project, Dextra was involved on two segments of the renovation project: the approach to Bay Bridge on the San Francisco side, and the Eastern segment from the Island of Yerba Buena to Oakland.
+For this project, Dextra was involved in two segments of the renovation: the approach to the Bay Bridge on the San Francisco side and the eastern segment from Yerba Buena Island to Oakland.

-Dextra supplied for this project its Bartec Headed Bar systems.
-Headed Bars are an anchor disc mounted on the end of a rebar previously prepared for the Bartec system.
+Dextra supplied its Bartec® Headed Bar systems for this project.
+Headed Bars feature an anchor disc mounted on the end of a rebar previously prepared for the Bartec® system.

-The use of Headed Bars provides an smart and compact alternative to long rebar hooks in areas where the reinforcement is particularly congested.
-Unlike hook bars, Headed Bars are particularly easy to install, as end anchors can just be screwed onto the reinforcement at a later stage, after the reinforcement is installed.
+The use of Headed Bars provides a smart and compact alternative to long rebar hooks in areas where reinforcement is particularly congested.
+Unlike hook bars, Headed Bars are easy to install, as end anchors can simply be screwed onto the reinforcement at a later stage, after the reinforcement is in place.

-For the approach to the Bay Bridgee in San Francisco and the Yerba Buena Eastern Segment, Bartec Headed Bars were used for the shear reinforcing of the column foundations, as well as in the bridge hinges.
+For the approach to the Bay Bridge in San Francisco and the eastern segment of Yerba Buena Island, Bartec® Headed Bars were used for shear reinforcement in the column foundations as well as in the bridge hinges.

-The Bartec Headed Bars solution is approved by CALTRANS, the California Department of Transportation, for all imperial bar size #3 to #18. and is also certified by the ICC-ES.
+The Bartec® Headed Bars solution is approved by Caltrans (the California Department of Transportation) for all imperial bar sizes #3 to #18 and is also certified by the ICC-ES.

 Hanoi Nhật Tân Bridge